Early Stopping Chain-of-thoughts in Large Language Models

 Building on this insight, we introduce \textbf{ES-CoT (Early-Stop CoT)}, an inference-time method that halts generation once a decisive convergence signal appears.
 Figure \ref{fig:framework} illustrates the framework of ES-CoT.
 As depicted, we denote a run as a sequence of consecutive steps with the same answer, and the length of the run as the number of consecutive steps.
 The core of ES-CoT is the \textit{run-jump test}: when the run length of identical step answers exhibits a statistically large leap, the reasoning is terminated, and the current step answer is returned as the final output, as shown on the right side of Figure \ref{fig:framework}.
 In short, ES-CoT offers a drop-in, supervision-free principle: stop thinking when the answer stabilizes.
 This makes efficient reasoning practical without additional models or retraining \citep{sui2025stop}.

-We evaluate ES-CoT across five reasoning datasets, using three LLMs of varying scales.
-Experimental results demonstrate that ES-CoT consistently reduces the number of generated tokens by about 41\% while maintaining accuracy comparable to the original CoT prompting.
-Further analysis shows that ES-CoT scales robustly with different hyperparameters and integrates seamlessly with self-consistency prompting \citep{wang2023self}, yielding further gains.
+We evaluate ES-CoT across six reasoning datasets, using three LLMs of varying scales.
+Experimental results demonstrate that ES-CoT consistently reduces the number of generated tokens by about 16.08\% while maintaining accuracy comparable to the original CoT prompting.
+Further analysis shows that ES-CoT scales robustly with different hyperparameters.
+Our contributions are threefold:

-Our contributions are threefold: \begin{itemize} \item We propose ES-CoT, the first inference-time method that halts CoT when the run length of identical answers makes a statistically significant leap beyond previous runs.
-This design requires no extra reward model, no parallel decoding, and no retraining, as used in previous work \citep{sui2025stop}. \item We show both empirically and theoretically that step answers converge toward the final answer, and that a sufficiently large run-length jump reliably marks this convergence.
+\begin{itemize} \item We propose ES-CoT, an inference-time method that halts CoT when the run length of identical answers makes a statistically significant leap beyond previous runs.
+This design requires no extra reward model, no parallel decoding, and no retraining, as used in previous work \citep{sui2025stop}.

+\item We show both empirically and theoretically that step answers converge toward the final answer, and that a sufficiently large run-length jump reliably marks this convergence.

-\item On five reasoning datasets with three LLMs of different scales, ES-CoT reduces token usage by about 41\% on average while maintaining accuracy.
-Meanwhile, combined with self-consistency, ES-CoT further improves performance. \end{itemize}
+\item On six reasoning datasets with three LLMs of different scales, ES-CoT reduces token usage by about 16.08\% on average while maintaining accuracy. \end{itemize}